andrtell/help/virt/00_setup.md

   -o parent=br0 br0_net
 ```

-Note that the network DHCP server will not be used.
-IP will appear to be static (with risk of collision).
+One would expect that the local network DHCP server would be used, this is not the case.
+The container runtime (docker) will use it own DHCP server.
+From the local network point of view, an random static IP will be assign to the interface (with risk of collision).
 To solve this
-add ip-range (with some range that is excluded by the DHCP server, or not used curently).
+add an ip-range that is excluded by the local network DHCP server, or covering IPs not assigned to any host on the local network.

 ```
 # podman create network create \